-Though most Township roadways are unmarked residential, more heavily traveled areas such as North Forge Road and Hoffer Road require annual painting and upkeep of its markings.
-Roadway edge lines, center lines and crosswalks are often those that are painted.
+Though most Township roadways are unmarked, more heavily traveled areas such as North Forge Road and Hoffer Road require annual painting and upkeep of its markings.
+Roadway edge lines, center lines and crosswalks are often painted.
 They are repainted every year with a latex paint integrated with glass beads to provide reflectivity.
 In years past, an oil based paint was used which proved more durable but the EPA has restricted it's use for the sake of the environment.
 Other roadway markings such as turn arrows, stop bars and in some areas, crosswalks, a thermoplastic material is laid.
-This material can withstand higher traffic flows and snow removal opeartions allowing them to be replaced every 3-5 years.
-Painted markings need to be repainted annually.
+This material can withstand higher traffic flows and snow removal operations allowing them to be replaced every 3-5 years.

 Signs & Signals

-With all that's out there, drivers may not notice all of the roadside signs that are in place to communicate approaching details of a roadway such as sharp turns, speed limits and stop signs.
-The Township is responsible for over 1300 signs and their posts.
+Drivers may not notice all of the roadside signs in place to communicate approaching details of a roadway such as sharp turns, speed limits and stop signs.
+The Township is responsible for over 1300 signs and posts.
 They are inventoried and inspected every year.
-Regulations are handed down through Federal (Title 75, Vehicle Code & Manual on Uniform Traffic Control Devices-MUTCD) and State (Title 67, PA Code Chapter 212, Official Traffic Control Devices) codes so that there is a nationwide standard for the installation and mainenance of all traffic control devices.
+Regulations are handed down through Federal (Title 75, Vehicle Code & Manual on Uniform Traffic Control Devices-MUTCD) and State (Title 67, PA Code Chapter 212, Official Traffic Control Devices) codes to provide a nationwide standard for the installation and mainenance of all traffic control devices.

-Signs are put in place after a traffic study has been performed and a Township ordinance has adopted the erection of the sign, whether it's a stop sign, speed limit, or no parking sign.
+A sign is put in place after a traffic study has been performed and a Township ordinance is adopted, whether it's a stop sign, speed limit, or no parking sign.
 A desire to control speed in a problem area does not warrant the placement of a stop sign.
 In many cases, frequent stopping actually poses drivers to increase their speeds in order to make up that time stopped.
-The frequent misuse of signs breeds disrespect and elusiveness to any others that are needed to maintain safety among roadways.
+The frequent misuse of signs breeds disrespect and elusiveness to any others needed to maintain safety among roadways.

-Traffic Signals are owned and maintained by the Township.
-Twice a year we have them inspected by an outside company that also tends to do our repairs.
+Traffic signals are owned and maintained by the Township.
+Twice a year we have them inspected by an outside company.
 The timing and sequence of signals is managed by PennDOT.
 Any changes must be warranted and approved by them.

 All the traffic signals along State Route 422 from South Lingle Avenue at the County line to Center Street in Cleona Borough are coordinated and participate in the Lebanon County Congested Corridor Improvement Program.
 This is managed by the Lebanon County MPO.